edgedb/edgedb/doc/ref/schema/evolution.rst

 When it comes to schema modifications, the most common workflow of an application developer is to modify the source schema document and then use EdgeDB commands to examine and commit schema changes.
-Schema changes are stored internally as deltas just like in common SCM systems.
-The deltas, in fact, are scripts that are interpreted by the EdgeDB schema machine to mutate the schema.
+Schema changes are stored internally as migrations just like in common SCM systems.
+The migrations, in fact, are scripts that are interpreted by the EdgeDB schema machine to mutate the schema.

-Deltas are always module-specific and can specify dependencies on other modules.
-Essentially the dependencies specify which deltas must be applied in other modules for a given delta to be valid.
+Migrations are always module-specific and can specify dependencies on other modules.
+Essentially the dependencies specify which migrations must be applied in other modules for a given migration to be valid.

+.. _ref_schema_evolution_modules:

 Schema modules
 ~~~~~~~~~~~~~~

+Typically, a single module is described in one `module_name.eschema`
+file.
+For convenience there's also a way to split one module across
-For convenience EdgeDB framework considers all the schema files in the
+multiple `.eschema` files.
+EdgeDB framework considers all the schema
-same directory describing one module.
-Since the schema is a
+files in the a directory named `module_name.eschema` describing one
-declarative construct, there is no need to consider the order in which
+module.
+Since the schema is a declarative construct, there is no need
-various elements are declared and so the exact way in which these
+to consider the order in which various elements are declared and so
-declarations are split among one or more files is not important and is
+the exact way in which these declarations are split among one or more
-only reflective of convenience.
-Schema evolution operations deal with
+files is not important and is only reflective of convenience.
+Schema
-the entire module as a single unit.
+evolution operations deal with the entire module as a single unit.

 The simplest example of schema evolution is a situation when the
 entire schema and the changes are all contained within one single